HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ### OpenShift Passthrough

-From CF211, a new `Route` resource must be created manually.
+Previous versions of the Helm chart had an `openShiftPassthrough` value that created an OpenShift `Route` resource automatically.
+This was deprecated and removed and from CF211, a `Route` resource must be created manually when required as part of the deployment.

 #### Create the route resource manually